edouard-lopez/record-gif.sh/README.md

 ### Progress bar

-The code is available on on my repo [edouard-lopez/progress-bar.sh](https://github.com/edouard-lopez/progress-bar.sh) so you can use it in others cases.
+It's a self made script, the code is available on my repo [edouard-lopez/progress-bar.sh](https://github.com/edouard-lopez/progress-bar.sh) so you can use it in others cases.

 ### License